AllieOster/UnityInitFolders/README.md

 ‧͙⁺˚*･༓☾　Initialization scripts to start your projects a little bit faster　☽༓･*˚⁺‧͙

-1 - Close this somewhere super easy to find on your computer.
+1 - Clone this somewhere super easy to find on your computer.

 2 - Create your Unity project and while it's taking all this time to charge, go find your new folder creator and BE READY !